natalieagus/50002/docs/Labs/lab4-part1.md

 ## Memory Unit
 The Memory Unit is implemented in the file `memory_unit.luc`.
-It is physically *broken* into two sections for ease of explanation and implementation:
+It is physically *separated* into two sections for ease of explanation and implementation:
 * the **instruction** memory and
 * the **data** memory